MasterAir/Corndel-DE-workshop-01-Learner/README.md

 | ![ads](/images/mssql.png) |
 |:--:|

 2️⃣ In VS Code, create a new text file from the File Menu (it's the top option).
-In the blank new text file copy and paste in the SQL code below and save it with the name `ExploreAdventureworks.sql`
+In the blank new text file, copy and paste in the SQL code below and save it with the name `ExploreAdventureworks.sql`

 ```sql
 SELECT *